A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Results

-Then, some content-considering studies introduced a second set of nodes representing content items, such as posts, articles, or tweets.
-From that a new set of edges between users and content items is defined, such that each user is connected to the content items that they have interacted with or consumed.
-The resulting two-mode graph has two distinct sets of nodes, such that edges only connect nodes of different sets.
-This can be done by doing a monopartite or unipartite projection like \citet{Radicioni.2021} and \citet{Cann.2021}, by using multiple bipartite graphs (e.g. \cite{DelVicario.2017}) or just having users connected if they interact through posts and have stronger weights depending on the strength of interactions through posts, retweets or friendship ties (e.g. \cite{Bakshy.2015}).
-Others just used polarization or homophily measures with the interaction network and the estimated user attributes. \paragraph{Community Detection} The next methodological step for most of the social data methods was to use a community detection algorithm, such as the Louvain algorithm\footnote{The Louvain algorithm is a greedy agglomerative cluster algorithm that optimizes a modularity score by iteratively merging nodes into communities that maximize the increase in modularity.
-The modularity score measures the degree to which nodes within a community are more densely connected than nodes outside the community \cite{traag_louvain_2019}.}, Leiden algorithm\footnote{The Leiden algorithm is an extension of the Louvain algorithm that improves its community quality and scalability by employing a refinement step that further partitions communities into sub-communities \cite{traag_louvain_2019}.} (e.g. \cite{Asatani.2021}), random walk modelling (e.g. \cite{Aruguete.2023}, \cite{Bessi.2015}), greedy algorithms (e.g. \cite{Cann.2021}), latent space models \footnote{Assumes that nodes in the network belong to one of K latent communities and that the probability of an edge between two nodes depends on their community membership \cite{latentspace}.
-In latent space models, the goal is to learn a low-dimensional embedding of the nodes in the network, where nodes that are close in the latent space are likely to have similar connectivity patterns.}(e.g. \cite{choi2020rumor}, \citet{Cinelli.2020}), flow stability (e.g. \cite{bovet2022}) or hierarchical clustering algorithms (e.g. \cite{Bastos.2018}) are used in most cases of the included studies to detect communities in the bipartite graph\footnote{Let $A = \{A_1,\dots,A_q\}$ be a set of node groups defined over $V$, that is, each $A_i \subseteq V$ for any $i = 1,\dots, q$.
+\subparagraph{Community Detection} The next methodological step for most of the social data methods was to use a community detection algorithm.
+The Louvain algorithm\footnote{The Louvain algorithm is a greedy agglomerative cluster algorithm that optimizes a modularity score by iteratively merging nodes into communities that maximize the increase in modularity.
+The modularity score measures the degree to which nodes within a community are more densely connected than nodes outside the community \cite{traag_louvain_2019}.}, Leiden algorithm\footnote{The Leiden algorithm is an extension of the Louvain algorithm that improves its community quality and scalability by employing a refinement step that further partitions communities into sub-communities \cite{traag_louvain_2019}.} (e.g., \citet{Asatani.2021}), random walk modelling (e.g., \citet{Aruguete.2023}, \cite{Bessi.2015}), greedy algorithms (e.g., \citet{Cann.2021}), latent space models \footnote{Assumes that nodes in the network belong to one of K latent communities and that the probability of an edge between two nodes depends on their community membership \cite{latentspace}.
+In latent space models, the goal is to learn a low-dimensional embedding of the nodes in the network, where nodes that are close in the latent space are likely to have similar connectivity patterns.}(e.g., \citet{choi2020rumor}, \citet{Cinelli.2020}), flow stability (e.g., \citet{bovet2022}) or hierarchical clustering algorithms (e.g., \citet{Bastos.2018}) are used in most cases of the included studies to detect communities in the bipartite graph\footnote{Let $A = \{A_1,\dots,A_q\}$ be a set of node groups defined over $V$, that is, each $A_i \subseteq V$ for any $i = 1,\dots, q$.
 Then $A_i$ is a community of $G$ based on some node and edge attributes.}.